nicklashansen/tdmpc2/README.md

 | myosuite  | myo-key-turn
 | myosuite  | myo-key-turn-hard

 which can be run by specifying the `task` argument for `evaluation.py`.
 Multi-task training and evaluation is specified by setting `task=mt80` or `task=mt30` for the 80-task and 30-task sets, respectively.
+We also provide basic support for other MuJoCo/Box2d Gymnasium tasks; refer to the `envs` directory for a list of tasks.
+It should be relatively straightforward to add support for custom tasks by following the examples in `envs`.

-**As of Dec 27, 2023 the TD-MPC2 codebase also supports pixel observations for DMControl tasks**; use argument `obs=rgb` if you wish to train visual policies.
+**Note:** we also provide support for image observations in the DMControl tasks.
+Use argument `obs=rgb` if you wish to train visual policies.

 ## Example usage